raspibolt/raspibolt/raspibolt_50_electrs.md

 One possibility to use Bitcoin Core with more functionality is to use an Electrum Server as middleware.
 It imports data from Bitcoin Core and provides it to software wallets supporting the Electrum protocol.
-Wallets like the [BitBoxApp](https://shiftcrypto.ch/app/){:target="_blank"} or [Electrum wallet](https://electrum.org/){:target="_blank"} that support hardware wallets can then be used with your own sovereign Bitcoin node.
+Wallets like the [BitBoxApp](https://shiftcrypto.ch/app/){:target="_blank"}, [Electrum wallet](https://electrum.org/){:target="_blank"} or [Sparrow Wallet](https://sparrowwallet.com/){:target="_blank"} that support hardware wallets can then be used with your own sovereign Bitcoin node.

 The installation of your own Electrum server is optional and not essential for running a Lightning node.
 It is very much recommended, however, as it is an important step to claim back your on-chain sovereignty and enforce the Bitcoin consensus.
-In the article "[We need Bitcoin full nodes.
-Economic ones.](https://medium.com/shiftcrypto/we-need-bitcoin-full-nodes-economic-ones-fd17efcb61fb){:target="_blank"}", I outline why it is pointless to run an idle Bitcoin full node without using it to verify your own on-chain transactions.
+The article "[We need Bitcoin full nodes.
+Economic ones.](https://shiftcrypto.ch/blog/we-need-bitcoin-full-nodes-economic-ones/){:target="_blank"}" explains why it is pointless to run an idle Bitcoin full node without using it to verify your own on-chain transactions.

 ---